adhesivestiky/GoldenCasino/useful-stuff/command.md

-{For use when command handler made}This is the basic, empty code for a command:
+This is the basic, empty code for a command:

 ```.
 const Discord = require("discord.js");